LGBTQ rights in Canada: Provincial and territorial laws

 In 1977, the Quebec Charter of Human Rights and Freedoms, which is both a charter of rights and a human and youth rights act, was amended to prohibit discrimination based on sexual orientation, and later harassment, in 1982, making it the first province in Canada to pass a gay civil rights law.
 Thus, the province of Quebec became the first jurisdiction in the world larger than a city or county to prohibit sexual orientation discrimination, and harassment (including but not limited to mockery, insult, bullying, and intimidation at school, or at work), in the private and public sectors.
 The law was later amended to include gender identity and gender expression in 2016.
 Since 2008, Quebec's Ministry of Justice has specifically been assigned for the fight against homophobia, so as to perform full social acceptance among and within Quebec's population.
 "The mandate of the Bureau de lutte contre l'homophobie is to oversee the implementation, monitoring and assessment of the Government Action Plan against Homophobia," which "promotes respect for the rights of sexual minority members," and sets down "the creation of safe, inclusive environments," as one of its five priorities.
 The Quebec Charter specifically states that a clause having been stipulated in a juridical act and involving discrimination is without effect.
 In 2024, Quebec has reinforced its laws in order to prevent and fight harassment in the workplace, whether psychological or sexual; discriminatory harassment is also considered psychological or sexual harassment if it is based on any of the grounds set out in the Charter.

 Sexual orientation was added to the Ontario Human Rights Code in December 1986, resulting in part from activism and debate following the 1975 firing of John Damien, a racing steward at Woodbine Racetrack, for being gay.

-In 1984, in Manitoba, LGBT activists pushed for inclusion of protection from discrimination on the grounds of sexual orientation with tactics including a 59-day hunger strike by Richard North.
+In 1984, in Manitoba, LGBTQ activists pushed for inclusion of protection from discrimination on the grounds of sexual orientation with tactics including a 59-day hunger strike by Richard North.
 In 1987, Manitoba passed the Human Rights Code which included protections from discrimination based on sexual orientation.

 In 1998, the Supreme Court ruled in Vriend v.
 Alberta that the exclusion of sexual orientation from human rights acts was a violation of section 15(1) of the Charter of Rights and Freedoms.
 Sexual orientation was thus protected by law under every jurisdiction in Canada.
 In 2009, Alberta became the last jurisdiction in Canada to add "sexual orientation" to its human rights code.

 Since June 2017, all provincial and territorial human rights legislation explicitly prohibits discrimination based on gender identity, and some also explicitly include gender expression.